aiidateam/aiida-core/docs/source/developer_guide/core/extend_restapi.rst

             ...

-In the example, indeed, the only characteristic line is_flag :python:`self.add_resource(NewResource, '/new-endpoint/', strict_slashes=False)`.
+In the example, indeed, the only characteristic line is :python:`self.add_resource(NewResource, '/new-endpoint/', strict_slashes=False)`.
 Anyway, the method ``add_resource()`` is defined and documented in `Flask <http://flask.pocoo.org/docs/>`_.